Bipolar-Games/Cable-Physics/README.md

 - **Length:** Output value of cable length.

 ### Cable Line Renderer
-Add it to Line Renderer to sychronize its shape with the cable
+Add it to Line Renderer to sychronize its shape with the cable.
 - **Cable:** Cable component from which shape should be taken.

 ### Cable Length Constraint
 Constraints cable length and adds physical forces to cable ends if the maximum length is reached.
-- **Origin Rigidbody:** Rigidbody on which cable origin will exert force
+- **Origin Rigidbody:** Rigidbody on which cable origin will exert force.
-- **Ending Rigidbody:** Rigidbody on which cable ending will exert force
+- **Ending Rigidbody:** Rigidbody on which cable ending will exert force.
 - **Max Length:** Max length of the cable.
 Upon reaching it cable will exert forces on connected rigidbodies.
 - **Base Force:** Starting force that is exerted on rigidbodies opon reaching the maximum length.
 - **Force Modifier:** Spring force of the cable.
 The more cable's length exceeds maximum length, the more force will be applied.